anansi-project/comicinfo/DOCUMENTATION.md

 Without any information on what kind of code this element is supposed to contain, it is recommended to use the [IETF BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag), which can describe the language but also the script used.
 This helps to differentiate languages with multiple scripts, like Traditional and Simplified Chinese.

+### Format

+The original publication's binding format for scanned physical books or presentation format for digital sources.

+"TBP", "HC", "Web", "Digital" are common designators.

 ### BlackAndWhite

 Whether the book is in black and white.